LuiAr/medimate-assistant/README.md

 # MediMate

-## Made during an AI & Health Hackathon in Stockholm
+## Made during an AI & Health Hackathon in Stockholm (and made it to THIRD PLACE 🥉)

 ![Homepage](homepage_medimate.png)